Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From SGWB to PTR

 \subsection{Synthetic PTA Data for SGWB}

 To evaluate the detection capability of our graph-based pipeline, we simulate mock PTA data incorporating the HD spatial correlation signature with simulation settings summarized in Table~\ref{tab:simulation_parameters}.
-Our approach requires exact spatial correlations to validate topological detection criteria.
+Our approach requires exact spatial correlations to validate structural detection criteria.
 The pulsar timing residuals (PTRs) obtained after fitting a timing model (TM) to the times of arrival (TOAs) contain multiple stochastic components:

-here, $N_{\wn}^{(a)}(t)$ and $N_{\rn}^{(a)}(t)$ are the white measurement noise and intrinsic red noise, respectively, and $S^{(a)}_{\gwb}(t)$ is the stochastic gravitational wave background signal, which is common to all pulsars but exhibits a spatially correlated angular structure (HD).
-We assume an idealized timing model fit, neglecting any TM uncertainties.
+Here, $N_{\rm wn}^{(a)}(t, \hat{p}^{(a)})$ and $N_{\rm rn}^{(a)}(t, \hat{p}^{(a)})$ are the white measurement noise and intrinsic red noise, respectively, and $S^{(a)}_{\rm SGWB}(t, \hat{p}^{(a)})$ is the stochastic gravitational wave background signal, which is common to all pulsars but exhibits a spatially correlated angular structure (HD).
+To account for uncertainty in timing model fitting we project the simulated data using the $R$-matrix formed as \citep{2013ApJ...762...94D}:

+where $I$ is the identity matrix, $\mathcal{M}$ is the design matrix of the pulsar which posses constant, linear and quadratic terms to account for the spin down of the pulsar. $W$ is the Noise budget matrix formed from the white and red noise components.
+So, the post-fit residual is computed by $PTR^{\mathrm{post-fit}}_{M \times 1} = R_{M \times M} PTR^{\mathrm{pre-fit}}_{M \times 1}$.
+Here after, we use the $PTR^{\mathrm{post-fit}}$, when we notice to data sets unless the otherwise mentioned.
+Hereafter, for convenient, we drop the ``post-fit'' superscript.

 We distribute the pulsars uniformly across the sky to avoid biases in angular correlation measurements.
 The left panel of Figure~\ref{fig:pulsar_sky_map} shows a realization of this uniform distribution for our mock array of 68 pulsars (green stars).
 The green solid line in the right panel is the distribution of angular separations of mock pulsars.
 The distribution is notably non-uniform where relatively fewer pulsar pairs are separated by very small (e.g., $<20^\circ$) or very large separations (e.g., $>160^\circ$), while most lie within intermediate angular ranges.
 As a result, the number of pulsar pairs contributing to the lowest and highest angular bins is limited, which can lead to increased statistical uncertainty in those regions.